Previous Page Next Page

 Sexual Incident Resource Guide

-If the child is in a kinship placement, the investigation supervisor must notify the CPS kinship development caseworker, supervisor, and regional kinship leadership by email.
+If the child is in a kinship placement, the investigation supervisor or SIPD must notify the CPS kinship development caseworker, supervisor, and regional kinship leadership by email.

 See 4221.3 CPS Protocol During an Investigation Involving a Child in Conservatorship.

-All notifications must occur no later than 7 p.m. the next calendar day and be documented in a contact narrative.
+All notifications must occur no later than 7 p.m. the next calendar day after the intake report is stage progressed to an investigation and be documented in a contact narrative.

 Risk and Safety Concerns Involving a Child in Conservatorship

-If there are any immediate risk or safety concerns or danger indicators, then the CPI caseworker immediately informs all of the following people:
+If there are any immediate risk or safety concerns or danger indicators, then the CPI caseworker or SI immediately informs all of the following people:

 • CVS or SSCC caseworker